robphilipp-tiggee/result/readme.md

 Without the `Result` class, you would need to check the result, catch exceptions, and wrap results into `if` statements.
 When assuming that the caller to `Main.processPaymentFor(...)` will handle all the exceptions, then we can have this.
-But now we have pushed all that logic up to the caller.
+But now we have pushed all that error handling logic up to the caller.

 ```java
 public class Main {